Insect Fest 2025!

 The University of Arizona’s Department of Entomology hosts this unique event to encourage understanding of our local insects.
 During the free, single-day Festival each Fall, thousands of visitors engage in interactive exhibits and learn about insects and the insect-based research taking place at the UA and beyond!
 Also, there are food trucks.

 Tell your friends.
-Help us distribute our posters:
+Help us distribute our English and Spanish language posters:

 If you would like to be a sponsor of the Insect Fest, contact Wendy Moore at: wmoore@arizona.edu